arsany007/python-template/CONTRIBUTING.md

 **You need PYTHON3!**

 This instructions are for linux base systems.
 (Linux, MacOS, BSD, etc.)
-## Setting up your own fork of this repo.

-- On github interface click on `Fork` button.
-- Clone your fork of this repo. `git clone git@github.com:YOUR_GIT_USERNAME/python-template.git`
-- Enter the directory `cd python-template`
-- Add upstream repo `git remote add upstream https://github.com/arsany007/python-template`

 ## Setting up your own virtual environment